Recognising and dealing with feelings

 - Do you feel worrying has affected your health (for example given you stomach aches, headaches, or diarrhoea)?

 Worrying about things can make you anxious.
-Many people suffer from anxiety without realising what it is.
+Many people suffer from anxiety without realizing what it is.
 When you are anxious you may notice things like:-

 - Heart rate speeding up, sweaty skin or going pale